tomku/ansible-roles/README.md

 ### nginx-server

-When the interactive user is 'vagrant', this role configures the default nginx vhost to serve out of /vagrant/www/.
+When the interactive user is `vagrant`, this role configures the default nginx vhost to serve out of `/vagrant/www/`.

+### rstudio-server

+When the interactive user is `vagrant`, this role configures RStudio Server to default new sessions to starting in `/vagrant`.

 ### uwsgi-server

-When the interactive user is 'vagrant', this role configures uwsgi-emperor to look for uwsgi configuration files named /vagrant/uwsgi-\*.\*.
+When the interactive user is `vagrant`, this role configures uwsgi-emperor to look for uwsgi configuration files named `/vagrant/uwsgi-*.*`.

-### rstudio-server

-When the interactive user is 'vagrant', this role configures RStudio Server to default new sessions to starting in /vagrant.
+## Apache Mirrors

+The roles listed below download packages or archives from Apache mirrors.
+The specific mirror can be set by the `apache_mirror` variable.
+The contents should be a URL from the [Apache mirror list](http://www.apache.org/mirrors/) with no project-specific component added on.
+The Apache project also provides a [page](http://www.apache.org/dyn/closer.cgi) that suggests a close mirror.

+- couchdb
+- java-dev (Maven, Ant)

+## Versions

+The following roles allow a particular version to be chosen for installation by setting the appropriate variable.
+Version numbers should always be quoted in YAML because they may not be legal floating point numbers.

+- couchdb: `couchdb_version`
+- d-dev: `dmd_version` (See note below)
+- elasticsearch-server: `elasticsearch_version`
+- elixir-dev: `elixir_version`
+- go-dev: `go_version`
+- groovy-dev: `groovy_version`
+- io-dev: `io_version` (From package filename, may not match REPL version)
+- java-dev: `maven_version`, `ant_version` and `gradle_version`
+- jruby-dev: `jruby_version`
+- oracle-jdk: `jdk_version` (Major version only)
+- packer: `packer_version`
+- rabbitmq-server: `rabbitmq_version`
+- rstudio-server: `rstudio_version`
+- ruby-dev: `ruby_version` (1.8, 1.9.1, 2.0 or 2.1)
+- rust-dev: `rust_version` ("nightly" is also an option)
+- sbt-dev: `sbt_version` and `default_scala_version`
+- serf-agent: `serf_version`
+- vagrant: `vagrant_version`
+- virtualbox: `virtualbox_version` (Major and minor version only)

 ## Other Variables

 ### couchdb-server

-The 'couchdb_source_install' boolean variable controls whether CouchDB is installed via a PPA or from a source tarball.
+The `couchdb_source_install` boolean variable controls whether CouchDB is installed via a PPA or from a source tarball.
 The default is to use the PPA.

-The 'couchdb_version' variable specifies which version of CouchDB to install, when installing from source.

-The 'apache_mirror' variable specifies which Apache mirror to use to download the CouchDB source tarball.
-The contents should be a URL from the [Apache mirror list](http://www.apache.org/mirrors/) with no project-specific component added on.
-The Apache project also provides a [page](http://www.apache.org/dyn/closer.cgi) that suggests a close mirror.

 ### d-dev

-The 'dmd_version' variable specifies which version of the D compiler to install, and the 'dmd_year' version needs to match the year in which that version was released.
+The `dmd_version` variable specifies which version of the D compiler to install, and the `dmd_year` version needs to match the year in which that version was released.
 This is unfortunately necessary because D's download URLs contain the year, and even if I asked you to put in the full URL instead, I would still need the version specified so Ansible can know whether the proper version is already installed.

-### elasticsearch-server

-The 'elasticsearch_version' variable specifies which version of Elasticsearch to install.

-### elixir-dev

-The 'elixir_version' variable specifies which version of Elixir to install.

 ### erlang-dev

-The 'erlang_use_hipe' boolean variable determines whether or not Erlang packages with HiPE (High-Performance Erlang, a native-code compiler) are installed.
+The `erlang_use_hipe` boolean variable determines whether or not Erlang packages with HiPE (High-Performance Erlang, a native-code compiler) are installed.

-### go-dev

-The 'go_version' variable specifies which version of Go to install.

-### groovy-dev

-The variable 'groovy_version' specifies which version of Groovy to install.

-### io-dev

-The 'io_version' variable specifies the version of Io to look for in the package filename.
-This version may be different than the version printed out by the Io REPL.

-### scala-dev

-The variable 'sbt_version' specifies which version of sbt to install.

-### jruby-dev

-The variable 'jruby_version' specifies which version of JRuby to install.

-### jvm-dev

-The variables 'maven_version', 'ant_version' and 'gradle_version' specify which version of each to install.

-The 'apache_mirror' variable specifies which Apache mirror to use.
-The contents should be a URL from the [Apache mirror list](http://www.apache.org/mirrors/) with no project-specific component added on.
-The Apache project also provides a [page](http://www.apache.org/dyn/closer.cgi) that suggests a close mirror.

 ### oracle-jdk

-The variable 'jdk_version' controls which version of the Oracle JDK is installed and set as the default.
-The available options are current '6', '7' and '8' with '7' being the default.

-The variable 'accepted_oracle_license' reflects whether you've accepted the [Java SE license](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) that Oracle requires prior to downloading.
+The variable `accepted_oracle_license` reflects whether you've accepted the [Java SE license](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) that Oracle requires prior to downloading.
 This defaults to false because I can't accept the license for you, and needs to be set to true in order for any of the Java-related roles to successfully run.

 ### python-dev

-The 'full_anaconda' boolean variable controls whether the full Anaconda Python distribution is installed rather than just the minimal distribution.
+The `full_anaconda` boolean variable controls whether the full Anaconda Python distribution is installed rather than just the minimal distribution.
 This option adds a substantial amount of time to the build process and uses several hundred megabytes of disk space.

 ### r-dev

-The 'cran_mirror' variable specifies which CRAN mirror to use.
+The `cran_mirror` variable specifies which CRAN mirror to use.
 The contents should be a URL from the [CRAN mirror list](http://cran.r-project.org/mirrors.html) without any further path information added on.

-### rstudio-server

-The 'rstudio_version' variable specifies which version of RStudio to install.

 ### ruby-dev

-The 'ruby_version' variable controls which version of Ruby should be installed.
-The value should be a bare version string like "1.9.1" or "2.1".

 As is normal for Debian/Ubuntu Ruby packages, ruby1.9.1 actually installs the newest release in the 1.9 series that is API-compatible with 1.9.1, which is currently 1.9.3.

-### rust-dev

-The 'rust-version' variable specifies which version of Rust to install.

-### serf-agent
+### virtualbox

-The 'serf_version' variable specifies which version of Serf to install.
+If you'd like to install the Oracle VM VirtualBox Extension Pack to add RDP and several other features to VirtualBox, you'll have to specify the URL to the .vbox-extpack file in the `virtualbox_extpack_url` variable.
+I don't do this by default because it's distributed under a [restrictive license](https://www.virtualbox.org/wiki/VirtualBox_PUEL).

 ## Future Plans

-* Proper checks to see whether something is installed, to avoid unnecessary downloads to /tmp.
-(In progress)
 * Complete reworking of the 'python-dev' role.
 * Figure out some reasonable Python/Ruby packages to preinstall.
 * Roles to stand up IPython and IJulia instances.